denizsafak/HotspotAutoLogin/README.md

 `"url":` Enter the "Request URL" in the "Headers" tab here.

-`"internet_check_url":` Adress to check the internet connection.
-If you can access "8.8.8.8" without logging into your network, please change this.
+`"internet_check_url":` URL to check your internet connection.
+Program will try to access this address to check if you have internet connection.
+If 8.8.8.8 is accessible **before** you log into your network, change this.**

 ![Example Request.](/examples/Request.png)